sherpa/sherpa/README.md

     systems.

-In all cases, the same version of `gfortran` should be used to build Sherpa and XSPEC, in order to avoid possible incompatabilities.
+In all cases, the same version of `gfortran` should be used to build Sherpa and XSPEC, in order to avoid possible incompatibilities.

 If there are problems building, or using, the module, then the other options may need to be set - in particular the `gfortran_lib_dirs` and